Beijing to Chengdu in the autumn holiday: 27 hours in a tin of sardines!

 The breakneck pace of development in China is a remarkable thing to witness; visit just a couple of years apart and you seem to see a decade of progress.
 A price is paid in environmental issues of course, and some people benefit more while others are left behind, and China can still be a tough place to live and travel; but it is always fascinating, even on a boring 27-hour train ride.

 Update: the journey described here was in 2012.
 Just 5 years later it seems that the card games and socialising are a thing of the past on China’s slow trains, with everyone absorbed in their smartphones.
-The bullet trains have pretty much been like that since they started, but this appears to be more to do with phone technology than the trains themselves.
+The bullet trains have pretty much been like that since they started, but obviously this is more to do with phone technology than the trains themselves.

 If you’re travelling around by China by train, these days it’s easiest to book your train tickets online.
 You still have to line up to physically show your ID and pick up your tickets, but that’s better than it used to be; if you know your dates you can book multiple journeys in advance and pick all the tickets up at the same time.
 Unless you have a Chinese residency number you can’t use the official site, so I recommend using 12go Asia*